Assessment types

 Region: European Union

 Legal basis: EU AI Act (Regulation 2024/1689), Article 27.
 Deployers of high-risk AI systems that are bodies governed by public law, or private entities providing public services, must conduct a fundamental rights impact assessment before putting the system into use.
 Article 27(4) allows existing GDPR DPIA findings to complement the FRIA where relevant.
+Article 27(5) requires the AI Office to publish a standardised questionnaire template that deployers must use when notifying the market surveillance authority of FRIA results.

 Question groups: